The flexor hallucis longus muscle attaches to the small bone in the back of the lower leg, traveling down the leg

 - Walking and jogging on uneven ground or deep sand can be good exercises for the foot and lower leg muscles.
 However, if your muscles are not accustomed to these surfaces, it can lead to sore muscles and the development of trigger points.

 Flexor Hallucis Longus Trigger Point Treatment

 Even though trigger points in the flexor hallucis longus refer pain to the bottom of the big toe and ball of the foot, the treatment is applied to the lower leg under the knee.

 To learn how to treat flexor hallucis longus trigger points, TWD recommends The Trigger Point Therapy Workbook.
 The workbook provides diagrams and instructions about finding the trigger point and how to do the treatment.
-The workbook is recommended to all who are interested in learning about trigger points and the treatment of muscle pain.
+The workbook is recommended to all interested in learning about trigger points and the treatment of muscle pain.

-If you are uncomfortable trying self-treatment, you should consider finding a massage therapist, physical therapist, athletic trainer, or a chiropractor trained in trigger point therapy.
-They can show you how to find and treat the TrP as well as suggest exercises and stretches that will help strengthen the muscle.
+If you are uncomfortable trying self-treatment, you should consider finding a massage therapist, physical therapist, athletic trainer, or chiropractor trained in trigger point therapy.
+They can show you how to find and treat the TrP and suggest exercises and stretches that will help strengthen the muscle.

 For the best outcome, trigger points should be treated several times throughout the day until the knot is gone and the area does not produce pain when pressure is applied.

 How Long Before I Feel A Reduction In Pain?

 Many begin feeling relief after the first day of treatments.
 For others, it may take a few days to notice a difference.
 For complete and successful treatment, it is crucial to continue direct pressure and massage until the trigger point is deactivated.
 When the area around the trigger point no longer is sore or sends pain into the foot, it is deactivated.